April 23rd, 2018

 A prevention routine can be difficult to begin, because it seems like we’re spending time for something that MAY happen, in the long run it is much more affordable and a lot more comfortable for your horse.
 But, is there really a way to prevent all of these?
 Considering they all can be caused by a different environmental factor, how would that be possible?

-Coat Defense is here to offer peace of mind.
-Coat Defense products are anit-bacterial, anti-fungal, natural, and safe for you and your horse.
+COAT DEFENSE® is here to offer peace of mind.
+COAT DEFENSE® products are anti-bacterial, anti-fungal, natural, and safe for you and your horse.
 Rather than waiting for the problems to show up, there’s finally a way to prevent them!
 No more vet bills, pain or down time.
-Coat Defense Daily PREVENTATIVE POWDER goes under boots, wraps, girths and saddle pads to prevent chafing and rubs.
+COAT DEFENSE® daily PREVENTATIVE POWDER goes under boots, wraps, girths and saddle pads to prevent chafing and rubs.
 You can use it on your horse’s pasterns to prevent scratches and mud fever.

-Simply sprinkle it on their coat, rub it in and you’re done.
-As an added bonus the powder acts as a dry shampoo when it’s too cold to wet shampoo or water is not available, it helps dry sweat quickly in the cold and dissipates odor.
+Simply sprinkle it on, rub it in and you’re done!
+The powder can also be used as a dry shampoo when it’s too cold or water is not available, it helps dry sweat quickly in the cold and dissipates odor on contact.

-Jim McDonough tells us how he uses Coat Defense as a dry shampoo to keep his horse’s clean and shiny, and how it has prevented funk under the wraps for the first time ever.
+Jim McDonough tells us how he uses COAT DEFENSE® as a dry shampoo to keep his horse clean and shiny, and how it has prevented funk under the wraps for the first time ever…

-Laynee Ashker tell us and show us just how she uses Coat Defense under tack to keep her horse’s skin healthy, protected and smelling fresh…
+Laynee Ashker tells us just how she uses COAT DEFENSE® under tack to keep her horse’s skin healthy, protected and smelling fresh…

-We’re proud to be healing and protecting the equine community with the only Dry and Drying products on the market.
-These products work faster than anything on the market, are effective 100% of the time, and don’t introduce any harsh chemicals to interfere with your horse’s natural healing abilities.
+We’re proud to be healing and protecting the equine community without any harsh chemicals to interfere with your horse’s natural healing abilities.
 So remember… Paste on, Powder Up!

 Comments will be approved before showing up.